wong-justin/fmin/README.md

 - how do non-american keyboards use vim hotkeys and other ascii char usecases, eg. WASD for games? will those keyboards still be able to input a-z,ctrl+[a-z],shift+[a-z] easily? do power users usually have a qwerty remap layer for these kinds of programs?

-- any cleanish, faster alternatives to the model-update-view application loop that avoids writing so many bytes to stdout each update frame? the current way feels a tad slow. or maybe windows terminal is just getting too slow for me personally
+- any cleanish, faster alternatives to the model-update-view application loop that avoids writing so many bytes to stdout each update frame? the current way feels a tad slow. or maybe windows terminal is just getting too slow for me personally, and it's not so much the application's fault

 - is it possible / worth incorporating tools for fuzzy matching and frecency tracking, like [fzf](https://github.com/junegunn/fzf) and [z](https://github.com/rupa/z)? in my opinion, it seems like a pain to integrate those shell tools, between code interface and user setup/installation, compared to reimplementing the basic functionality in rust (eg. string substring match instead of fuzzy match)